10 Top Things To Do in Oslo with Oslo Pass: Ultimate Guide

-The Nobel Peace Center is a great place to visit if you want to discover more about the Nce Prize winners and the selection process.
-I would say that if you acquire an Oslo Pass, it in fact a place you should see.
-Is close to one of the hippest places and one of the top things to do in Oslo which is Aker Brygge.
+The Nobel Peace Center is a great place to visit to discover more about the Nobel Prize winners and the selection process.
+I would say that if you acquire an Oslo Pass, it is a place you should see.
+Is close to one of the hippest places and one of the top things to do in Oslo, which is Aker Brygge.
 If you visit this museum, you will be close to many other attractions in the city.

 See more of the Munch Museum on TripAdvisor.

-This is my personal favorite museum in Oslo, but it all has to do with my personal lovIbseniterature.
-A Doll’s House is one of my favorite plays in the history of theater.
-In the Ibsen’s Museum, you have a great idea of Ibsen’s literary influences.
-You can join the tour inside the apartment he lived in for the last 11 years of his life.
-If you like literature, and theatre, or are just curious, this is one of the top things to do in Oslo with your Oslo Pass.
+This is the best museum in Oslo, but it is all because of my love for Ibsen and literature.
+A Doll’s House is one of my favorite plays in theater history.
+You have a great idea of Ibsen’s literary influences in the Ibsen Museum.
+You can join the tour inside the apartment he lived in for the last 11 years.
+If you like literature and theatre or are just curious, this is one of the top things to do in Oslo with your Oslo Pass.

 See more of the Ibsen’s Museum on TripAdvisor

-This is the place where you actually will see the original Scream painting, the most famous work of Edvard Munch.
+This is where you will see the original Scream painting, the most famous work of Edvard Munch.
 The National Gallery has a great representation of Norwegian and Scandinavian art that every art enthusiast should see.
-The National Gallery is included in the Oslo Pass, but on Thursday is free.
-Its permanent collections and the temporary ones are totally some of the top things to do in Oslo.
+The National Gallery is included in the Oslo Pass, but Thursday is free.
+Its permanent and temporary collections are some of the top things to do in Oslo.

 See more of the National Gallery on TripAdvisor

 As I already mentioned, I am a literature freak and yes, the National Library holds different expositions related to Norwegian Literature.
-I was lucky enough that during my visit they were having an exposition called Nora Around The World.
-This exposition is about the different actresses around the world that have played the role of Nora in Ibsen’s play A Doll House.
+I was lucky enough that they were having an exposition called Nora Around The World during my visit.
+This exposition is about the different actresses worldwide that have played the role of Nora in Ibsen’s play A Doll’s House.
 If you ask me, this exposition was one of the top things to do in Oslo if you visit.

 See more of the National Library on TripAdvisor

 This is a museum no one should miss when visiting Oslo.
-This open-air museum contains 150 different house models from different periods in Norwegian history.
-You also can get to see their traditional clothes, the way they used to live, and learn about their traditional dances.
+This open-air museum contains 150 house models from different periods in Norwegian history.
+You can also get to see their traditional clothes, how they used to live and learn about their traditional dances.
 You can even try their traditional bread collapse.
 This would be one of the top things to do in Oslo -regardless of age and if you’re a person who enjoys museums or not-

 Learn more about the Norse Folkemuseum on TripAdvisor